Shoalhaven Fire Control Centre

 What is the situation at Shoalhaven Fire Control Centre?

-PFAS investigations at Shoalhaven Fire Control Centre at 92 Albratross Road, South Nowra have been completed.
+PFAS investigations are ongoing at Shoalhaven Fire Control Centre at 92 Albatross Road, South Nowra, NSW.

 The NSW Environment Protection Authority (NSW EPA) has been monitoring the progress of NSW RFS (RFS) PFAS investigations at the Shoalhaven Fire Control Centre.